SamrPaul/AI-Site-Forge/README.md

-# PythaPress
+# AI-Site Forge

-PythaPress is a web application that enables registered users to build and organize multiple websites by interacting with a **Large Language Model (LLM)** in natural language, in real-time.
+AI-Site Forge is a web application that enables registered users to build and organize multiple websites by interacting with a **Large Language Model (LLM)** in natural language, in real-time.
 Users can create, edit, and manage website sections and templates, all while previewing their changes live.

 ## Overview

-PythaPress leverages the Node.js, Express, and MongoDB stack to provide a robust backend, while using EJS for templating and Bootstrap for responsive design.
+AI-Site Forge leverages the Node.js, Express, and MongoDB stack to provide a robust backend, while using EJS for templating and Bootstrap for responsive design.
 The application is designed to be user-friendly, making it accessible even to users with a non-technical background.

 ### Technologies Used: